 GPA Standard: All students must achieve a B or higher in each course and a cumulative GPA of 3.0 or higher.

-Certification of Completion: The Cancer Biology Program Director will certify completion of the requirements for the concentration.
+Certification of Completion for MS students: The Regenerative Medicine Concentration Director or co-Director will certify completion of the requirements for the concentration.